keymanapp/help.keyman.com/developer/language/reference/index.md

 :   The Keyman keyboard version

 [`&VisualKeyboard` store](visualkeyboard "& store")
-:   Specifies the .kvk visual keyboard file associated with the keyboard
+:   Specifies the .kvks visual keyboard file associated with the keyboard

 ## Deprecations